 3. Engage anger from your strengths

-Strengths here means your accumulated experience and knowledge that weaken the justification for your Anger to grow.
+‘Strengths’ here means accumulated experience and knowledge that weaken the justification for Anger.

-It does not mean I try to tame Anger by running an intellectual analysis while being angry.
+It doesn’t mean I try to tame Anger by running an intellectual analysis while being angry.
 When Anger is raging and breathing fire, it is often too late already.

-Instead, I outsmart it by attacking Anger when it is asleep in me.
+Instead, I outsmart it by attacking Anger when it is asleep.
 Usually, I do this when I observe Anger in others, whether in my daily experience or fictional stories.
 I do three things:

 i.
 I avoid dismissing it, ‘Yeah, that person is just too dramatic.
 I’m never going to be that angry.’